 For serious outbound, yes.
 Sales Navigator gives you the search filters to build a precise list and the InMail credits to reach people outside your network.
 You can start without it, but targeting quality is what makes outreach work, and Navigator is the main tool for it.

 Warmerly handles prospecting, multichannel sequences, and the deliverability layer underneath.
-Start free, no card required.
+7-day free trial, no charge until day 8.